liquity/bold/README.md

 A debt increase large enough to be worth chunking corresponds to a significant expansion of branch debt, which generates significant fees for the branch’s SP.
 Even if fees are gamed via chunking and somewhat reduced, they will still result in a significant yield boost and APR spike for the branch’s SP depositors.

+### 21 - Users can game upfront fees by joining an empty batch

+This issue involves a different action sequence from issue 20 and utilises a pre-made empty batch, however is it insignificant for the same reason as issue 20 is.

+Instead of simply opening a Trove at their desired interest rate, a borrower may do the following to (slightly) reduce the upfront fee they pay upon opening:

+- Create a batch manager via `registerBatchManager` and set the batch interest rate to the minimum
+- Wait for a period of `INTEREST_RATE_ADJ_COOLDOWN`
+- Open a Trove and join the batch via `openTroveAndJoinInterestBatchManager`.
+This incurs an upfront fee.
+The branch’s resulting debt-weighted average interest rate is calculated incorporating the Trove’s debt and the batch’s (minimum) interest rate.
+This rate is in turn used to calculate the fee.
+- In the same transaction, call `setBatchManagerAnnualInterestRate` and set the batch’s interest rate to the desired interest rate for the Trove.
+This final step incurs no fee, since the batch was created sufficiently long ago.

+By doing this, the borrower can pay a slightly lower upfront fee: the branch’s resulting debt-weighted average interest rate is slightly lower when it incorporates the batch’s old (minimum) interest rate, rather than the user’s new (higher) Trove interest rate.

+#### Impact

+Unless the Trove debt is very large relative to prior branch debt, the lower resulting debt-weighted interest rate attained in this approach will be negligibly lower than if the user simply opened their Trove at their desired rate.
+Thus, the upfront fee charged (based on that debt-weighted rate) will also only be negligibly lower.

+And like issue 20, a debt increase large enough to be worth gaming the upfront fee via this method is still very beneficial for SP depositors.

 ### Issues identified in audits requiring no fix